 Trump Administration Starts Adding Details to Border Wall Plan

+The Trump Administration has updated its Mexico border wall solicitation and stated that it is looking for prototypes for what will be built.

-After several hundred companies and individuals registered as potentially interested vendors, the Dept. of Homeland Securty has added details to its Mexican border wall solicitation plans and delayed the procurement process by several days.
+After several hundred companies and individuals registered as potentially interested vendors, the Dept. of Homeland Security added details to its solicitation plans and delayed the procurement process by several days.

-The request for proposal is for a concrete wall structure or structures, nominally 30 ft tall, that will meet requirments for "aesthetics, anti-climbing and resistance to tampering or damage," according to a change in the solicitation plan posted Friday, March 3.
+The request-for-proposal is for a concrete wall structure or structures, nominally 30 ft tall, that will meet requirements for "aesthetics, anti-climbing and resistance to tampering or damage," according to a change in the solicitation plan posted Friday, March 3.

 Two-phase design-build procedures will be observed, under FAR Part 36.3, with Phase One of the RFP due on or about March 20th.

-Note: This article was updated March 7 to reflect that DHS is seeking prototypes, not a "total wall solution."